 — Empower paralyzed veterans with the tools and support they need to secure good careers.

 — Invest in research to find new treatments and a cure for paralysis.

 — Provide its services to all veterans and their families free of charge thanks to the generous support of the public.
 To make a donation, please go to www.PVA.org.

-Paralyzed Veterans of America was founded in the mid-1940s by a group of spinal cord injured American heroes of World War II.
-They created a non-profit organization to meet the challenges they faced then — from a medical community not ready to treat them to an environment with many barriers for people who use wheelchairs.
-Today, Paralyzed Veterans’ national office and our 34 chapters continue the fight to make America a better place for all veterans and people with disabilities. www.pva.org.
+Paralyzed Veterans of America was founded in the mid-1940s.
+In fact, it was founded by a group of spinal cord injured American heroes of World War II.
+They created a non-profit organization to meet the challenges they faced then.
+From a medical community not ready to treat them to an environment with many barriers for people who use wheelchairs.
+Today, however, Paralyzed Veterans’ national office and our 34 chapters continue the fight.
+They’re fighting to make America a better place for all veterans and people with disabilities. www.pva.org.